DIY Embossed Washi Tape

 Get ready the tools and materials listed above.

-Cut tissue paper in long strip, slightly wider than the rubber stamp.
+Cut tissue paper in a long strip, slightly wider than the rubber stamp.

-Press medium against the rubber stamp, make sure all contact surface are covered with the embossing medium ink.
+Press medium against the rubber stamp, make sure all contact surface is covered with the embossing medium ink.

 Press the rubber stamp on the smooth side of the tissue paper.
 Repeat the inking and stamping to cover the full length of the tissue paper if you can work fast enough before the medium dries out, otherwise, split the work into a few times.